andry-tino/b-industrialprotocols/rte/pi.md

 CPs can be categorized basing on transmission capabilites.
 We find 3 very common PIs targeting this performance measure.

 ### Delivery time
-This PI measures the time needed to convey a [Service Data Unit](https://en.wikipedia.org/wiki/Service_data_unit) (payload of message) from a source node to a destination node.
+This PI measures the time $$\delta_D$$ needed to convey a [Service Data Unit](https://en.wikipedia.org/wiki/Service_data_unit) (payload of message) from a source node to a destination node.
 The measurement is performed at Application level, thus the value includes all overheads introduced by the intermediate protocols in the stack.

 The standard defines 2 flavors for this PI: